pdjr-signalk/signalk-notification-injector/readme/04_usage.md

 ## Usage

-Once __signalk-notification-injector__ is configured, you can inject a key into the Signal K notification tree by writing a message to either the FIFO or websocket port.
+Once __signalk-notification-injector__ is configured and activated, you can inject a notification into the Signal K notification tree by writing a message to one or other of the configured interfaces.
-Note that the websocket interface is disabled by default and must be explicitly enabled in the plugin configuration before use.

-If configuration defaults are used, then:
+If the FIFO interface is enabled on its default path, then:
 ```
 $> echo "letmein@:test:on This is a remotely injected test notification" > /var/signalk-injector
 ```